sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ## Upgrading students

 The **Settings** tab of a **.course** file allows you to upgrade student's course projects in two ways.
-You can request that the students pay a one-time free of $9 for four moths.
+You can request that the students pay a one-time free of $9 for four months.
 This will move their projects to members only hosts and enable full internet access.

 Alternatively, you can pay on your student's behalf.